Type 1 vs Type 2 Diabetes- 15 Minutes to Read

 The second reason is that those who have diabetes may be more susceptible to circulatory issues.
 They may have already undergone a bypass, suffered a stroke, or experienced reduced blood supply to the legs, among other things.

-And after that, this happened since there is now an additional circulation problem on top of previous circulatory problems.
-COVID may increase blood flow brought by clotting issues.
+After that, this happened since there is now an additional circulation problem on top of previous circulatory problems.
+COVID-19 may increase blood flow brought by clotting issues.
 Therefore, lesser justifications may be nested within each of these larger ones.

 It’s critical to keep in mind that individuals with any kind of diabetes can differ in age, the number of complications they have had, and their level of diabetes management.